 Link to AIEgen Biotech Co., Ltd.

-Ben Zhong Tang is Stephen K. C. Cheong Professor of Science and Chair Professor of
+Ben Zhong Tang is Stephen K. C. Cheong Professor of Science, Chair Professor of Chemistry,

-Engineering at The Hong Kong University of Science and Technology
+at The Hong Kong University of Science &

-aggregation-induced emission (AIE), a topic ranked no. 2 in the areas of
+research on aggregation-induced emission (AIE), a topic ranked no. 2 in the

-Tang received B.S. and Ph.D. degrees from South
+Tang received BS and PhD degrees from South China

-China University of Technology and Kyoto University, respectively.
+University of Technology (SCUT) and Kyoto University, respectively.
 He conducted postdoctoral research at

 University of Toronto.
 He joined HKUST

 as an assistant professor in 1994 and was promoted to chair professor in 2008.
 He was elected to the Chinese Academy of

 Sciences and the Royal Society of Chemistry (RSC) in 2009 and 2013,